Cryptorubic/rubic-sdk/README.md

 }
 ```

-Wraps best calculated cross chain trade and possible error.
+Wraps calculated cross chain trade and possible error.
 If `error` field is not undefined, then you must display an error, because [`swap`](#crosschaintradeswap-method) method will return error.

 ---